 Biography

-A graduate of Glasgow (Medicine) and Wolfson College, Oxford (Anthropology), Anne Pettigrew was a GP interested in psychiatry and women’s health, a BMA Press officer, EEC Committee Member, book reviewer and writer of medico-political/humorous articles to The Herald, medical newspapers and periodicals.
-Now retired, after a spell wedding planning for a charity theatre, she took writing classes at Glasgow University and now participates in a critical writer’s forum there.
-After winning short story and article trophies, Not the life Imagined was runner up in the Scottish Association of Writers’ Constable Silver Stag Award 2018.
-The book was originally called No Sinecure, a title abandoned as no one in her class understood what ‘sinecure’ meant, though some thought it was about ‘sin’ in those who ‘cured!’
-Her second book No the Deaths Imagined was a sequel, but her third is on a divorcee mature student embroiled in a murder at Oxford.
-Anne has two grown up children and lives with her husband in North Ayrshire.
+A graduate of Glasgow (Medicine) and Wolfson College, Oxford (Anthropology), Anne Pettigrew was a GP with interests in psychiatry and women’s health.
+She has been a BMA Press officer, EEC Committee Member, book reviewer and wrote medico-political/humorous articles for The Herald, medical newspapers and periodicals.
+On retiring, she took writing classes at Glasgow University and continues in a critical writer’s forum there with her tutor.
+After winning short story and article trophies, her first novel about sixties female med students, Not the life Imagine,d was runner up in the Scottish Association of Writers’ Constable Silver Stag Award 2018 and honoured by a Bloody Scotland Spotlight in 2019.
+Her second book Not the Deaths Imagined followed the same women into General Practice (with a murderous colleague), her third had a divorced Glasgow teacher embroiled in a Oxford University murder and Iraq War fall out, while her new book Medicine, Money and Murder, concerns 1971 female Ascots med students on a US summer placement encountering the pitfalls of commercialised medicine and murder.
+Anne has two grown up children and lives with her husband in the West of Scotland.
+She enjoys art, good food, wine and travel.

 Q&A